 If the AID11 subfield is less than 2008, it identifies a STA that is an intended recipient of this frame and assigns the parameters within this STA Info field to this STA.
-In case of the TB sensing measurement exchange (see 11.55.1.5.2 (TB sensing measurement exchange)), the AID11 subfield contains the 11 least significant bits of the AID of an associated STA or the unassociated STA identifier (USID) of an unassociated STA that is to process the NDP that follows.
-In the case of a non-TB sensing measurement exchange (see 11.55.1.5.3 (Non-TB sensing measurement exchange), the intended recipient is identified by the RA field and the AID11 subfield is set to 0.
+In case of the TB sensing measurement exchange (see 11.55.1.5.2 (TB sensing measurement exchange) and Figure 9-75x (STA Info field format in a Sensing NDP Announcement frame if the AID11 subfield is less than 2008 used in TB sensing measurement exchange)), the AID11 subfield contains the 11 least significant bits of the AID of an associated STA or the unassociated STA identifier (USID) of an unassociated STA that is to process the NDP that follows.
+In the case of a non-TB sensing measurement exchange (see 11.55.1.5.3 (Non-TB sensing measurement exchange) and Figure 9-75l (STA Info field format in a Sensing NDP Announcement frame if the AID11 subfield is less than 2008 used in Non-TB sensing measurement exchange), the intended recipient is identified by the RA field and the AID11 subfield is set to 0.

-When used in a TB sensing measurement exchange (see 11.55.1.5.2 (TB sensing measurement exchange)), if the bandwidth of the PPDU carrying the NDP Announcement frame is less than or equal to 160 MHz,
+When used in a TB sensing measurement exchange (see 11.55.1.5.2 (TB sensing measurement exchange) and Figure 9-75x (STA Info field format in a Sensing NDP Announcement frame if the AID11 subfield is less than 2008 used in TB sensing measurement exchange)), if the bandwidth of the PPDU carrying the NDP Announcement frame is less than or equal to 160 MHz,

 — the SI2SR NSTS and SI2SR Rep fields are used to indicate the HE-LTF configuration (see 27.3.18a.1 (HE Ranging NDP)) of the SI2SR NDP that follows